- Attend Events

 - Connect with AAA

-The CoGEA Award (formerly known as the Squeaky Wheel Award), sponsored by the AAA Committee on Gender Equity in Anthropology (CoGEA), recognized individuals whose service to the discipline (inclusive of research, teaching and mentorship) demonstrated the courage to bring to light and investigate practices in anthropology that are potentially sexist and discriminatory based on gender presentation.
+The Gender Equity Award (formerly known as the CoGEA or "squeaky wheel" Award) recognizes individuals whose service to the discipline demonstrates the courage to bring to light and investigate practices in anthropology that are potentially sexist and discriminatory based on gender presentation.

 Historically, this award has honored those who have acted to raise awareness of women's contributions to anthropology, worked to identify barriers to full participation by women in anthropology, or helped to bring about significant shifts in intellectual paradigms through their anthropological research on women's lives.

-In recent years, the CoGEA Award was expanded to include an even broader scope.
+In recent years, the Gender Equity Award has expanded to include an even broader scope.
 In addition to honoring scholars who work against discrimination against women in anthropology, the committee celebrated feminist scholars working to raise awareness of discrimination in anthropology on the grounds of gender presentation of any kind.
-Recent past winners include Patricia Zavela, Peggy Sanday, Barbara Voorhies, Mary Ann Levine, Elizabeth Brumfiel, Laura Nader, and Constance Sutton.
+Recent past winners include Carol Mukhopadhyay, Patricia Zavella, Peggy Sanday, Barbara Voorhies, Mary Ann Levine, Elizabeth Brumfiel, Laura Nader, and Constance Sutton.

 Scholars and practitioners from all subfields of anthropology, at stages ranging anywhere from promising mid-career to proven late-career, were honored for acting to improve the status of those discriminated against on the basis of sex or gender identity in anthropology through: